Quiet Port Charlotte, Florida Entices with its Low Key Waterfront Lifestyle, Easygoing Pace and Reasonable Cost of Living

 Summer temperatures usually top out in the low-90s.
 Winter temperature highs are in the 60s and 70s with lows in the 50s.
 Average rainfall is 50 inches per year with the usual summertime afternoon showers.
 On the comfort index, a combination of temperature and humidity, Port Charlotte is below the national average.
 The sun shine 265 days of the year.

 Port Charlotte does have a few drawbacks.
 The tornado risk is 60% above the national average.
-Hurricane Irma came ashore in September, 2017, bringing some wind and flooding damage.
-Hurricane insurance is expensive and will probably become more expensive.
+Hurricane insurance is expensive and will probably become more expensive in the future.
 Locals complain about traffic caused by winter vacationers and "snowbirds."
-The crime rate is slightly above the national average.
 Neighborhooods to the west of U.S. Highway 41, which bisects the city, are generally nicer and safer.

-Yet even with these issues, people want to live in Port Charlotte.
-It is not fancy or sophisticated but is a place to consider if searching for a quiet, affordable waterfront city.
+Even with these issues, people want to live in Port Charlotte.
+It is not fancy or sophisticated but is a place to consider if searching for a quiet, reasonably priced waterfront city.